department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/CAIA Tickets and How To Use Them.md

 ## Work Ticket Templates

 We use templates to make it easier to create tickets for specific kinds of work we do on a regular basis.
-All of the templates for the va.gov-team repository can be found [here](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/.github/ISSUE_TEMPLATE).
+[Access all of the templates for the va.gov-team repository](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/.github/ISSUE_TEMPLATE).

 <details><summary>Expand to access the list of the CAIA-specific templates and their use cases.</summary>